 Over the last few years, there have been changes to the drug laws in this country.
-In some cases, they’ve become stricter, and in others, fairer.
-Some have been on the federal level and others by individual states.
-Due to these changes many people are confused about what the drug laws are and how they can affect you or your loved ones.
-We put this blog together to answer some common questions we hear on the subject and try to bring some clarity.
-The following information will only apply to drug crimes and laws in the State of Wisconsin.
+In some cases, the laws have become stricter, and in others, fairer.
+Some changes have been on the federal level and others by individual states.
+Due to these changes, many people are confused about what the drug laws are and how they can affect you or your loved ones.
+We put together this brief FAQ to answer some common questions we hear about drug crimes.
+The following information will only apply to drug crimes and laws in Wisconsin.

 Like many states, Wisconsin classifies controlled substances into different categories called “schedules,” depending on the substances’ potential for abuse, the existence of accepted medical use of the substance, and the potential that abuse of the substance could lead to psychological or physical dependence.
 The schedules are broken down as follows: